-The New American has finalized the designs for its combined administrative organization.
-Recruiting to fill the non-executive positions is expected to be completed by summer 2014.
 The executive offices have been combined and many former US Airways senior executives and managers have relocated or are in the process of relocating to the American offices in Fort Worth, Texas, which is the headquarters of the combined Carriers.
-One of the first work groups to integrate, Revenue Management, has already completed its move to Fort Worth.
-The Carriers have also implemented policy changes at the Fort Worth corporate headquarters that reflect the integration of the corporate cultures of American and US Airways.
+The first work group to integrate, Revenue Management, has already completed its move to Fort Worth.
+The leadership for each of the New American's airport operations has been announced and is in place.